-For a Three-Year Term 1 January 2022 – 31 December 2024
+For a Three-Year Term 1 January 2023 – 31 December 2025

-YALE COHEN (M’21) My research program is devoted to studying the neural basis of hearing and sound perception.
+YALE COHEN My research program is devoted to studying the neural basis of hearing and sound perception.
 To be heard and understood, the brain must transform an incoming acoustic waveform into a perceptual representation.
 This perceptual representation is interpreted by a deliberative process that converts the incoming sensory evidence into an “auditory decision”.

 We use several complementary approaches to study this complex and important issue.
 The foundation of our studies lies in quantitative behavioral studies.
 We use computational modeling to predict the computational mechanisms that may be implemented in the brain.
 We then use direct, high-density measurements of brain activity in monkeys and human patients to identify these computations.

 Our lab addresses two fundamental questions: (1) How does the auditory brain encode and categorize sounds? and (2) How does sound perception arise from neural activity?